Simulating terahertz field-induced ferroelectricity in quantum paraelectric SrTiO$_3$

-This THz field-induced ferroeletric transition originates from the excitation between the ground and first excited states of the lattice wavefunction.
-As shown in Fig.~1(e) and upper panel of Fig.~2(a), the THz pulse with $375$~kV/cm induces a transient ferroeletric state that is characterized by the non-oscillatory behavior of $Q_f$ between $8$ and $12.5$~ps.
-On the other hand, transient ferroeletricity can be barely triggered by a THz pulse with higher strength ($500$~kV/cm).
-The THz-induced ferroeletricity and its strength dependence can be explained in terms of phonon excitation by the THz pulse, as displayed in Fig. 2(b).
+This THz field-induced ferroelectric transition originates from the excitation between the ground and the first excited states.
+In order to quantify the THz field-induced ferroelectricity, we evaluate the time-averaged $Q_f$ value as follows: $Q_f^{avg}=\frac{1}{t_1}\int^{t_0+t_1}_{t_0}Q_f(t)dt$, where $t_0=6$~ps is the time at the end point of the pulse and $t_1=12$~ps.
+As shown in the upper panel of Fig.~2(a), the THz field pulse induces ferroelectricity in a wide intensity range $0.15$~MV/cm~$< E < 0.50$~MV/cm.
+The THz field-induced ferroelectricity and its field strength dependence can be explained in terms of phonon excitations by the THz pulse, as displayed in Fig. 2(b).
 The THz pulse with appropriate strength allows excitation to the first excited state ($\psi_1$) from the ground state ($\psi_0$) shown in Figs. 2(c) and 2(d).
-It is worth noting that the linear combination between ground and first excited states provides two degenerate ferroeletric states, which have opposite electric polarization ($\psi_0+\psi_1$ and $\psi_0-\psi_1$).
-When a single-cycle THz pulse is applied, the symmetry of the excited state along $Q_f$ is broken and ferroeletricity emerges.
-By contrast, a high field strength THz pulse promotes transitions to excited states much higher in energy and produces a light-mixed state equivalent to thermally excited paraeletric state, which spreads over the full double-well potential.
-Details about the ferroeletric lattice wavefunction in the quantum paraeletric phase are discussed in the Supplemental Material~\cite{SM}.
+It is worth noting that the linear combination between ground and first excited states provides two degenerate ferroelectric states, which have opposite electric polarization ($\psi_0+\psi_1$ and $\psi_0-\psi_1$).
+When a single-cycle THz pulse is applied, it breaks the symmetry of the excited state along $Q_f$, and ferroelectricity emerges.
+A high field strength THz pulse promotes transitions to excited states with much higher energy.
+As a result, it produces a light-mixed state equivalent to a thermally excited paraelectric state, spreading over the full double-well potential.
+In the SM, we discuss details about the ferroelectric lattice wavefunction in the quantum paraelectric phase, and the direction of electric polarization~\cite{SM}.